 Now, we can’t expect all that much from all those bottom-feeding autoloader heathens, but there’s no excuse for a RevolverGuy to go about with his pants and his hogleg drooping around his hips, so let’s see if we can’t fix that for our wayward brethren.

 I should probably clarify that in this case, I’m talking about a belt that’s going to be threaded through your belt loops and used to hold up your pants, in addition to your gear.
 There are other considerations for duty Sam Brownes, competition belts, or western rigs that go on top of your pants belt that we won’t address here.
 For this conversation, think about a belt you would wear for concealed carry, range duty, and the like.

 Gun Belt 101

-There are some fine synthetics that can be used for a gun belt as well, but the same warning applies—not all synthetics are created equal, and not all grades of synthetics are suitable for use as a gun belt.
-Nylon belts and the like usually need several layers of premium material (and frequently a stiffer material at the core) and careful stitching to make them sufficiently robust for the job.
+There are some fine synthetics that can be used for a gun belt as well, and I think we’re at the point now where fabric gun belts have actually superseded leather in popularity.
+The same warning applies, however—not all synthetics are created equal, and not all grades of synthetics are suitable for use as a gun belt.
+Nylon belts and the like usually need several layers of premium material (and frequently a stiffer material at the core) and careful stitching to make them sufficiently robust for the job, particularly for OWB carry.